anacondong/nextjs-basic/README.md

 npm run dev
 # or
 yarn dev

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [http://localhost:3000/hello](http://localhost:3000/hello) with your browser to see the result.

+Open [http://localhost:3000/cars](http://localhost:3000/cars) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.